R16 (New York City Subway car): History

 In 1968, many cars were repainted into a bright red scheme.
 The whole R16 fleet was given the new MTA corporate silver and blue scheme in 1970, and the cars kept that scheme until retirement.

 During the early 1970s, the R16s had their door motors replaced with door motors similar to those used by the R44s.
 As the replacement door motors were mounted in the walls rather than under the seats, distinctive sloping wall panels (unique to the R16s) appeared.

-In 1979, car 6429 was rebuilt with a new front end, large picture windows, and new doors; it was a prototype car for a complete rebuilding of the fleet, which would add modern interiors and air-conditioning.
-Part of the rebuild also included the conversion of the cars to four-car sets.
-The car was eventually scrapped, and the rebuilding never took place with other cars.
+Car 6429 was rebuilt as a prototype in an effort to rehabilitate and modernize the R10 and R16 fleets.
+These rebuilds would have taken place under the R68 contract.
+The prototype was scrapped by February 1985; the R68 contract was reassigned to the purchase of 225 new subway cars by Westinghouse-Amrail.